nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2. `FindTasksBeforeCommandParser#parse` method will check on the validity of the deadline argument for a `FindTasksBeforeCommand`.
 If is is valid,  it will create a new `FindTasksBeforeCommand` by calling the constructor with the DeadlineBeforeDatePredicate.

 Step 3.
-The `FindTasksBeforeCommand#execute` is then called by the `LogicManger`.
+The `FindTasksBeforeCommand#execute` is then called by the `LogicManager`.
 The tasks with deadline before 2021-04-04 are selected by the
 DeadlineBeforeDatePredicate.

 Step 4.
 Once the execution is completed, the message `MESSAGE_TASKS_LISTED_OVERVIEW,` is used to return a new Command Result